 Scrum Master role is distinct from the product manager role as the scrum master manages the product delivery team and facilitates tasks.

-In contrast, the product manager plays more strategic roles by making decisions on features/products based on market research, customer needs, company’s vision, competition analysis, etc.
+In contrast, the product manager plays more strategic roles by making decisions on features/products based on market research, customer needs, the company’s mission, vision, competition analysis, and so on.

 Product managers have the responsibility of developing products and business strategies, while scrum masters play a technical role by ensuring that the development team delivers products in a scrum method.